History of Joey Logano in Timeline

 Joey Logano

-Joey Logano is a prominent American professional stock car racing driver.
-Currently, he races full-time in the NASCAR Cup Series, piloting the No. 22 Ford Mustang Dark Horse for Team Penske.
-Before his Cup Series career, Logano gained experience in the NASCAR Xfinity Series, NASCAR Craftsman Truck Series, and the ARCA Menards Series, including its East and West divisions.
+Joey Logano, an American professional stock car racing driver, currently competes full-time in the NASCAR Cup Series, piloting the No. 22 Ford Mustang Dark Horse for Team Penske.
+His racing career includes participation in the NASCAR Xfinity Series, NASCAR Craftsman Truck Series, and the ARCA Menards Series and its East and West divisions.

-In 1996, at the age of 6, Joey Logano began his racing career as a quarter midget racer in Connecticut.
+In 1996, at the age of six, Joey Logano began his racing career as a quarter midget racer in Connecticut.

 In 1997, Joey Logano won his first Eastern Grand National Championship in the Junior Stock Car Division.